-Likewise this year a student of mine who graduated this March, wrote to me saying that he felt investing in an MBA was the best thing he did and over the course of a few mails I asked him to do a guest post about his MBA experience.
+Likewise this year a student of mine wrote to me, just after a graduated, saying that he felt investing in an MBA was the best thing he did and over the course of a few mails I asked him to do a guest post about his MBA experience.

 Given that a lot of aspirants who made it to b-schools will be debating the pros and cons, thinking about the cost involved whether it is worth it, the better schools you missed out on and stuff, this post is timely.

 Two years back I remember this student also being in the same dilemma.
 He was wondering whether it was really worth leaving his job at Ford to do an MBA.
 I felt he should since over the longer-term you need an MBA not just to be given the big roles but also to do justice to them.

 This is his take on his MBA experience.
 Please note that this purely one student’s take based on his personal experience.